Skip to main content

 To get truly global coverage you can use a global “ID-selfie” solution for verifying the identity document of the customer, which might be e.g. international passports.
 There are several large players in this market and it has grown significantly during the last few years.
 All these services work as a SaaS solution that you implement in your own onboarding flow.

 They deliver a workflow for customer interaction where users photograph an identity document of choice, take a photo of themselves and the service then does a matching.
 Good services use an automated matching algorithm and add a liveness check.
-This is a fraud prevention technique to avoid spoofing, i.e. a type of identity theft when a malignant actor holds up fake photograph of the user, in combination with stolen id documents.

 The advantage is the ability to provide a seamless customer experience, but there are also challenges with respect to cost, compliance and that the identity verification is a one-off that is disconnected from later user authentication.